 Scientific data collection in extreme environments, such as the Arctic region, is exceedingly challenging, and these regions are identified as being chronically data-poor.
 Despite the broad understanding that climate change is affecting the Arctic at a rate that outpaces much of the rest of the planet, there are significant gaps in scientific data about the region.
-The Northwest Passage Project will help fill these chronic data gaps, using of a suite of oceanographic instruments throughout the duration of the OHP’s transit in the Northwest Passage.
+The Northwest Passage Project will help fill these chronic data gaps, using of a suite of oceanographic instruments throughout the duration of the ship’s transit in the Northwest Passage.
 The science activities are motivated by the overarching goal to understand how waters of the Canadian Arctic Archipelago (CAA) have changed as a consequence of the secular warming trend over the Arctic Circle.
-The Northwest Passage Project scientists approach this goal using a multi-disciplinary, ocean-based emphasis to explore the changes in three thematic areas: changes in transpolar drift through the CAA, changes in water column chemistry impacting greenhouse gases, changes in distribution and abundance of two vulnerable levels of the Arctic food web – plankton and seabirds.
+The Northwest Passage Project scientists approach this goal using a multi-disciplinary, ocean-based emphasis to explore the changes in four thematic areas: changes in transpolar drift through the CAA, changes in water column chemistry impacting greenhouse gases, changes in distribution and abundance of two vulnerable levels of the Arctic food web – plankton and seabirds.

 Chemistry of the melting Arctic and marginal seas: Water column chemistry affecting greenhouse gas fluxes

-The concentration and isotopic composition of methane and carbon dioxide in the Arctic Ocean and atmosphere are of great interest, as both are greenhouse gases; and the sources and flux of both between the ocean and atmosphere are important components of the global climate system.
+The concentration and isotopic composition of methane and carbon dioxide in the Arctic Ocean and atmosphere are of great interest, as both are greenhouse gases and the sources and flux of both between the ocean and atmosphere are important components of the global climate system.
 The Arctic Ocean generally absorbs carbon dioxide, but ice cover limits air-sea exchange.
 Measuring carbon dioxide and its isotopic composition can provide information about the carbon system’s sources and fluxes into the atmosphere.
 Methane, a more potent greenhouse gas than carbon dioxide, is found throughout the Arctic Circle, and the Arctic appears to be an ever growing source of methane to the atmosphere.
 Methane is found in land-based permafrost and as methane ice or methane hydrates, which are distributed along the seafloor.
 With less sea ice cover, there can be an increased flux of methane into the atmosphere from the ocean.
 However, some microbes in ocean water use methane as a food source.
 If microbial breakdown of methane is rapid enough, it may serve to offset the methane that escapes to the atmosphere.
 There is little data to provide estimates of this methane breakdown in Arctic water.
 The Northwest Passage Project will study this microbial breakdown of methane and the rate at which it occurs in the Northwest Passage region.

 Ecosystem surveys of Arctic habitats in transition: Distribution and abundance of zooplankton and phytoplankton